 If there is no “Uninstall” button, it’s likely because your manufacturer preinstalled it on your phone, and you aren’t allowed to uninstall it.
 A “Disable” button should appear here instead, though; tap that to disable the app instead.

-If you change your mind later, and don’t want notifications, you can tap the menu button in Chrome, tap “Settings,” tap “Site settings” under Advanced, tap “Notifications,” and remove the notification permission from m.facebook.com.
+If you change your mind later, and don’t want notifications, you can tap the lock icon in the address bar while on Facebook, then tap “Site settings”, followed by “Notifications,” and change the setting to “Block.”

 Next, you’ll want to add the icon to your home screen.
 In Chrome, tap the menu button and then tap “Add to Home screen.”
 Other browsers will have similar options in their menus.